arvvoid/plugin.video.hbogoeu/README.md

 ## Install instructions

+* Install the add-on from repository "Kodi ArvVoid Repository"
+* Follow the setup wizard at first add-on run
+* *OPTIONAL: Configure additional preferences in the add-on config*
+* The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed
-* *OPTIONAL: On OSMC/Raspbian/Debian you might have to install some dependency manualy from shell:*
+* *OPTIONAL: On OSMC/Raspbian/Debian you might have to install some dependency manualy from shell, but first try to run the add-on, if you get a message informing you that pycryptodomex is missing perform this steps (or consult specific pycryptodomex install instructions for your distribution/platform):*
 ```
 sudo apt update
 sudo apt install python-pip